 Wherever possible, we have included step-by-step instructions for setting up your system, which are indicated by this icon.
-However, it is in your best interest to read an entire section (and perhaps the entire manual) before you begin to install with your motherboard.
+However, it is in your best interest to read an entire section (and perhaps the entire manual) before you begin to install your motherboard.

 While we have alerted you to potential dangers in several places in the manual with this icon, these warnings should not be regarded as the whole of your safety regimen.
 Never forget that computers are electrical devices, and are capable of delivering a shock.
 Prevent damage to yourself and to your board: always ensure that your system is turned off and unplugged whenever you are working with it, and that you are equipped with a static safety device.
+If a static safety device is not available to you, remember to touch any unpainted metal surface in your case before handling your board.